 - Management and implementation by the Academy of Science of South Africa (ASSAf), with direction from CODATA.

-The project is currently in its second year, and the deliverables in brief:
+The project is currently in its third year, and the deliverables in brief:

 Year 1 (Dec 2016 – Nov 2017)